mcinglis/c-style/readme.md

 Mutable global variables are especially evil and should be avoided at all costs.
 Conceptually, a global variable assignment is a bunch of `longjmp`s to set hidden, static variables.
 Yuck.

-Even if you have a parameter that will be passed around to lots of a functions - if it affects their computation, it should be a parameter or a member of a parameter.
-This **always** leads to better code.
+Even if you have a variable that will have to be passed around to lots of a functions - if it affects their computation, it should be a parameter or a member of a parameter.
+This **always** leads to better software.

-#### Immutability saves lives: use `const` everywhere you can for variables
+#### Immutability saves lives: use `const` everywhere you can

 `const` isn't just for documenting read-only pointers.
 It should be used for every read-only variable.
 It helps the reader a lot in understanding a piece of functionality.
 If they can look at an initialization and be sure that that value won't change throughout the scope, they can reason about the rest of the scope much easier.
 Without `const`, everything is up in the air and you're forced to comprehend the entire scope to understand what is and isn't being modified.

-Don't use `const` for function return types, because that's useless.
+Also, if you consistently use `const`, then your reader will begin to trust you, and will be able to assume that a variable that isn't qualified with `const` is a signal that it *will* be changed at some point.

-But don't use pointers to get around the `const` - if the value isn't constant, don't make it one.
-This can happen when you're passing `const *` variables around; the compiler will complain if a pointer loses its `const`ness in a function call.
+Don't use `const` for function return types or struct members, because that's not helpful.
+Also, don't use typecasts or pointers to get around the `const` - if the value isn't constant, don't make it one.
+This can happen when you're passing `const *` variables around; the compiler will complain if a pointer loses its `const`ness.
 When you get this error, **remove the `const`; don't typecast**.